Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Main Results

-\paragraph{Interpretation} An intuitive interpretation of the theorem is that at those regions of the input space where $\zeta$ is smaller, we can expect the difference between the functions after and before training to have a small curvature.
-We may call $\rho = 1/\zeta$ a curvature penalty function.
-The bias induced from initialization is expressed explicitly.
-We note that under suitable asymmetric parameter initialization (see Appendix \ref{app:ASI}), it is possible to achieve $f(\cdot,\theta_0)\equiv 0$.
-Then the regularization is on the curvature of the output function itself.
-Moreover, if we substitute constraints $g(x_i)=y_i$ by a quadratic term $\frac{1}{\lambda} \frac{1}{M}\sum_{i=1}^M(g(x_i)-y_i)^2$ added to the objective, we obtain the variational problem for a so-called spatially adaptive smoothing spline \citep[see][]{ABRAMOVICH1996327,10.1093/biomet/93.1.113}.
-This problem can be solved explicitly and can be shown to approximate early stopping.
-This allows us to describe the optimization trajectory in function space (see Appendix~\ref{appendix:smoothingspline}).
+\textbf{Interpretation}\quad An intuitive interpretation of Theorem~\ref{thm:theorem1} is that gradient descent optimization is biased towards smooth functions.
+At those regions of the input space where $\zeta$ is smaller, we can expect the difference between the functions after and before training to have a small curvature.
+We call $\rho = 1/\zeta$ a curvature penalty function.
+The theorem gives an explicit description of the bias in function space depending on the initialization.
 In Theorem~\ref{proposition:explicit-rho} we obtain the explicit form of $\zeta$ for various common parameter initialization procedures.
 In particular, when the parameters are initialized independently from a uniform distribution on a finite interval, $\zeta$ is constant and the problem is solved by the natural cubic spline interpolation of the data.
-The adjustment of the training data simply accounts for the fact that second derivatives define a function only up to linear terms.
-In practice we can use the coefficients $a$ and $b$ of linear regression $y_i=ax_i+b+\epsilon_i$, $i=1,\ldots,M$, and set the adjusted data as $\{(x_i,\epsilon_i)\}_{i=1}^M$.